-The district has developed and promotes a comprehensive program to ensure the safety of its employees, students, and visitors.
-The safety program includes guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
-See Emergencies on page 44 for additional information.
+The district has developed and promotes a comprehensive program to ensure the safety and security of its employees, students, and visitors.
+The safety and security program includes written guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.

+See Emergencies for additional information.